White Flower With Red

 The Science Behind the Red and White Spectacle

 The enchanting contrast of red and white in flowers stems from the complex interplay of pigments within plant cells.
-White petals, lacking significant pigment production, primarily reflect light across the visible spectrum, giving them their luminous appearance.
+Worth adding: white petals, lacking significant pigment production, primarily reflect light across the visible spectrum, giving them their luminous appearance.
 This lack of pigment isn't due to a lack of effort; the plant simply doesn't produce anthocyanins, the water-soluble pigments responsible for the red, purple, and blue hues we often see in flowers.

 Environmental Influences on Pigmentation